wilfredoha/DevOps-Projects/LAMP/README.md

 ![Image](https://github.com/wilfredoha/DevOps-Projects/blob/48af1af6a84476647e212604261bed8c37839d79/LAMP/images/16.png)

+# Connecting to EC2 terminal

+# Using Windows Terminal

 **SSH into the instance** - The command copied before must be run at the locations where the Key Pair is located.
 Is this case I'm using Git Bash, but you can use another console(Putty, MobaXterm)

 ![Image](https://github.com/wilfredoha/DevOps-Projects/blob/48af1af6a84476647e212604261bed8c37839d79/LAMP/images/17.png)